 Tempeh is a fermented soybean cake, and while it’s particularly popular as a vegan protein source, it’s also great probiotic food.
 Known for its savory flavor and meaty texture, tempeh is rich in probiotic bacteria and vitamin B12.

 Similar to sauerkraut, kimchi is a (typically) cabbage-based fermented food that’s known for its deliciously sour, spicy flavor.
 Aside from its wealth of vitamins and minerals, this Korean dish is rich in lactic acid bacteria, particularly species within the genus Lactobacilli, which are known for their ability to aid digestion.
 If you’re looking to limit your salt intake, however, kimchi may not be the best option for you.

 Also, keep in mind that the live cultures used to create lacto-fermented foods are utilized because they are effective at fermenting foods and are safe for human consumption.
 Their ability to bestow a health benefit is not guaranteed.
 In many cases the exact species or strains that are present may not be listed on the food label, making it difficult for you to evaluate any claim that the food truly contains probiotics.

 Humans have been fermenting foods for centuries.
 Wine and beer are just the start.
 Don’t forget kefir, kimchi, kombucha, and even bread.

 The second change is in the food’s nutrition.
-Typically the active cultures in fermented foods break proteins down into peptides and amino acids, while digesting polysaccharides and oligosaccharides into disaccharides, monosaccharides, and lactic acid.
-The bacteria responsible for fermenting are generally considered “good” bacteria, and some have been found to possess probiotic characteristics.
+Typically, the active cultures in fermented foods break down proteins into peptides and amino acids, while digesting polysaccharides and oligosaccharides into disaccharides, monosaccharides, and lactic acid.
+Many bacteria responsible for lacto-fermentation are generally considered “good” bacteria, and some have been found to possess probiotic characteristics.

 Does this mean that all fermented foods contain probiotics?
 Not necessarily.